Where to Stay in Tokyo – Best Places, Hotels & Areas

 7. Odaiba / Tokyo Bay

-Where is the best place to stay in Tokyo?
-You will find a great diversity of neighbourhoods and areas in Tokyo – and it can be quite challenging to decide where it is best to stay, especially for a first-time visit in the world’s largest metropolis.
-Popular places to stay in count Shinjuku, Shibuya, Harajuku, Ueno, Akihabara, Asakusa, Roppongi, Ginza, Tokyo Station and Odaiba / Tokyo Bay.
+Where are the best places and hotels to stay in Tokyo?
+You will find a great diversity of neighbourhoods and areas in Tokyo – and it can be challenging to decide where it is best to stay, especially for a first-time visit to the world’s largest metropolis.
+Popular places to stay include Shinjuku, Shibuya, Harajuku, Ueno, Akihabara, Asakusa, Roppongi, Ginza, Tokyo Station and Odaiba / Tokyo Bay.

-Before deciding where to stay in Tokyo, you will have to take factors such as your need for public transport, planned sightseeing and attractions, as well as your budget and interests into account.
+Before deciding where to stay in Tokyo, you should consider your need for public transport, planned sightseeing and attractions, and your budget!

-To help you decide – especially if it is your first visit – which part of Tokyo appeals most to you, you will below find a description of some of the most popular areas and best places (as well as hotels) to stay in Tokyo – each with their own individual local character and special atmosphere.
+To help you decide – especially if it is your first visit – which part of Tokyo appeals most to you, below you will find a description of some of the most popular areas and best places (as well as hotels) to stay in Tokyo – each with their own individual local character and unique atmosphere.

-In general the Western side of Tokyo: Shibuya, Harajuku and Shinjuku are dynamic and vibrant, modern districts full of stores, restaurants & nightlife, whereas the Eastern districts including Ueno and Asakusa represent some of the more local sides and more culturally interesting parts of the Japanese capital.
-This may be where you would prefer to stay if you want to experience the less sophisticated parts of the city with a touch of local character.
-Ueno and Asakusa are also considered to be among the Tokyo best places to stay for another reason: Hotels here tend to be more budget-friendly than in many other parts of the city, and if you are in Tokyo on a budget, the more reasonably priced hotels in these areas is an obvious reason to stay here.
+In general, the western side of Tokyo, Shibuya, Harajuku, and Shinjuku, are dynamic and vibrant, modern districts full of stores, restaurants & nightlife, whereas the eastern districts, including Ueno and Asakusa, represent some of the more traditional parts of the Japanese capital.
+Hotels in Ueno and Asakusa also tend to be more budget-friendly than in many other parts of the city, and if you are in Tokyo on a budget, the more reasonably priced hotels in these areas are an obvious reason to stay here.

-Where to stay in Tokyo first time you are in Japan?
-You should stay in Shibuya if you want to be right in the middle of bustling Tokyo in a young-vibe district with plenty of nightlife, restaurants and shops around the corner.
-From Shibuya Station it is also super easy to reach nearly any part of the city by public transport, so Shibuya is really one of the best areas to look for Western Tokyo hotels – and maybe it should even be your first choice if you plan to visit attractions and places all over the city and still want to stay in a sprawling shopping district!
+Where to stay in Tokyo the first time you are in Japan?
+You could stay in Shibuya if you want to be right in the middle of bustling Tokyo in a young-vibe district with plenty of nightlife, restaurants and shops around the corner.
+From Shibuya Station, it is also super easy to reach nearly any part of the city by public transport.
+Therefore, Shibuya might be your first choice if you plan on visiting places all over the city and still want to stay in a sprawling shopping district!
 Shibuya often ranks high for a first-time visitor / visit to Tokyo.

-From Shibuya it is easy to reach many of Tokyo’s sights and attractions since Shibuya is a major transportation hub served by the loop line, the Yamanote Line, as well as by a wealth of other trains and lines handling all the commuter traffic between central Tokyo and the suburbs further out.
-You will simply jump on the train – and in less than 30 minutes you can reach nearly any part of central Tokyo.
+From Shibuya, it is easy to reach many of Tokyo’s sights and attractions, as Shibuya is a significant transportation hub served by the loop line, the Yamanote Line, as well as by a wealth of other trains and lines handling all the commuter traffic between central Tokyo and the suburbs further out.
+Jump on the train and, in less than 30 minutes, you can reach almost any part of central Tokyo.

-As a vibrant shopping district Shibuya is one of the top areas to stay in if you love affordable shopping, especially if you like the atmosphere in a place bustling with young people, whether in school uniforms or dressed in maybe bizarre outfits.
-The streets here are also perfect for people-watching, as well as getting an impression of the trends among the younger generation.
+As a vibrant shopping district, Shibuya is one of the best areas to stay in Tokyo if you love affordable shopping, especially if you like the atmosphere in a place bustling with young people, sometimes dressed in bizarre outfits.
+The streets here are also perfect for people-watching.

-Moreover, the Shibuya district features loads of cafés, restaurants, entertainment opportunities, besides a great nightlife.
+Moreover, the Shibuya district features a load of cafés, restaurants, and entertainment opportunities, besides great nightlife.

-Just north of Shibuya you will find the famed Harajuku district, long known as a place for Japanese teenage and cosplay culture.
-Likewise, Harajuku is conveniently served by the Yamanote Line.
-One of the streets not to be missed is Takeshita Street featuring both young fashion and extraordinary cosplaying costumes.
+Just north of Shibuya, visit the famed Harajuku district, long known as a place for Japanese teenage and cosplay culture.
+Also, Harajuku is conveniently served by the Yamanote Line.
+One of the streets not to be missed is Takeshita Street, which has both young fashion and extraordinary cosplaying costumes.

-Harajuku is also where you will find the vast Yoyogi Park, a beloved place with the young Japanese.
-For decades crowds of teenagers have gathered here on Sundays to entertain the passers-by with cosplay, rock ‘n’ roll dance from the 1950s and other spectacular behaviour.
-Actually, you may really see a bit of everything here – from ordinary local residents walking their dogs and families on a weekend outing to people vividly practicing their capabilities within various music and dancing genres.
+Harajuku is also where you will find the vast Yoyogi Park.
+For decades, crowds of teenagers have gathered here on Sundays to entertain passers-by with cosplay, rock ‘n’ roll dance from the 1950s and other spectacular shows.
+You can see a bit of everything here – from ordinary locals walking their dogs and families on a weekend outing to people living and practising their skills in various music and dance genres.

-In stark contrast to this side of modern Japan, you will not far from here arrive at one of the truly traditional constructions in the city, the impressive Meiji Shrine, the Shinto shrine dedicated to the former Emperor Meiji.
+In stark contrast to the modern city, you will not far from here be able to see one of the traditional constructions in the city, the impressive Meiji Shrine, the Shinto shrine dedicated to the former Emperor Meiji.

-Located along the Yamanote Line as the busiest train station in Tokyo, Shinjuku Station provides excellent transport options to go to absolutely any place in Tokyo.
-Staying in Shinjuku will therefore make it easy to get around to all desired places in the city for sightseeing purposes.
-For this reason Shinjuku is an obvious – and maybe one of the best choices for first-timers who need to travel to countless places across Tokyo to make the most of their stay.
-So where is the best place to stay in Shinjuku?
+Located along the Yamanote Line as the busiest train station in Tokyo, Shinjuku Station offers excellent transportation options to go absolutely anywhere in Tokyo.
+Staying in Shinjuku will thus make it easy to get around the city for sightseeing.
+Therefore, Shinjuku is maybe one of the best choices for first-timers who want to visit many places across Tokyo to make the most of their stay.

-If you want to stay in the heart of Tokyo’s great shopping facilities, the commercial district Shinjuku is probably one of the best places you can choose – and there are plenty of hotels in this part of Tokyo.
-In Shinjuku you have everything in the bustling city at hand: huge department stores, tempting shopping malls and arcades, electronics shops, scintillating neon lights, eye-catching skyscrapers, as well as a plethora of restaurant and bar options.
+If you want to stay in the heart of Tokyo’s great shopping, the commercial district of Shinjuku might really be one of the best places in the city – and there are plenty of hotels in this part of Tokyo.
+In Shinjuku, you have everything in the bustling metropolis at hand: large department stores, tempting shopping malls and arcades, electronics shops, sparkling neon lights, eye-catching skyscrapers, as well as a plethora of restaurant and bar options.

 Shinjuku Station is the world’s busiest train station with 3.5 million daily passengers.
 It is a hub for both Shinkansen trains, JR lines and various other lines.
-With its 36 platforms, 5 different rail operators and 200 exits, you will just have to keep focus on your destination and navigate accordingly!
-Of course, this means that staying in Shinjuku gives you the perfect opportunities to travel to whatever spot in Tokyo you may like!
+Since it has 36 platforms, five different rail operators, and 200 exits, you must focus on your destination and navigate accordingly!
+Of course, this implies that staying in Shinjuku gives you the perfect opportunity to travel to any place in Tokyo you may want to!

 2-day itinerary in Tokyo